Chapter 9: An Empire in Ruins

 The game takes a moment to stare tragically at the body of yet another robotic Cait Sith of all things, as if that remotely warranted this kind of dramatic focus.
 Shelke then engages Nero, openly betraying him, though he doesn’t seem to be taking her seriously.
 The fight is soon interrupted as he gathers up an aura of darkness.
 We return to Vincent at the foot of the Shinra building.

-Relying mostly on our machine gun, we fought numerous monstrous insects before finally finding two robotic insects in the form of not one but two Black Widow robots.
+Relying mostly on our submachine gun (for lack of better ammunition), we fought numerous monstrous insects before finally finding two robotic insects in the form of not one but two Black Widow robots.
 Wow, you really don’t want to let those assets go to waste, do you Square?
 The Black Widow TW battle (which I assume stands for “Black Widow Twin”) involved mostly fighting the bottom robot while the top one dropped explosive orbs.
 They would occasionally attempt to switch places to force the player to choose between switching targets or to spread out the damage between both targets.
 We did the latter.
-Luckily, the robots seem to have been downgraded since Shinra Manor, and it was easy enough to kill them in this small room.
+Luckily, the individual robots seem to have been downgraded since Shinra Manor, and it was easy enough to kill them in this small room.

 At the bottom of the first elevator was a jukebox, the first in the game that sold Elixirs.
 We had been finding Elixirs throughout the game, but the ability to purchase them was nice.
 You can carry only 1 of these at a time and they cost 3000 gil.

 Near the end of the level we kept encountering numerous drones and Armoured Soldiers, all very routine and boring.
-Suffice to say we were ready for the game to end, in that usual late-game Final Fantasy malaise that I’ve talked about in the past, but we had no idea how much longer the game would run!
-It’s not like an action game has a clearly defined final dungeon, you know?
+Suffice to say, we were ready for the game to end, in that usual late-game Final Fantasy malaise that I’ve talked about in the past, but we had no idea how much longer the game would run!
+It’s not like action games are guaranteed a clearly defined “final dungeon,” you know?
+Sometimes you get Bowser’s Castle, and sometimes you get a siege on Midgar lasting 45% of the game!
 Finding ourselves with a lot of money and even ammo after these interminable attacks, we decided to choose an upgrade path for our favourite gun, the Cerberus.
 The P Cerberus line improves stopping power and accuracy in exchange for a reduced firing rate and capacity.
 The S Cerberus line improves the fire rate and the vague and unexplained weight stat.
-I assume that weight determines your movement speed, which was hardly a concern for single player and so instantly off the docket (if I’m wrong, it hardly ended up hurting us all the same!).
+I assume that weight determines your movement speed, which was hardly a concern for single player and so the S Cerberues went instantly off the docket.
 Last of all was the M Cerberus, the all-rounder, with additional magazine size to boot.
 We were torn between the P and M Cerberus, but once again went with the all-rounder in the end.
 This time we didn’t regret it.

 Azul was waiting for us at the next elevator.
 “So, Rosso didn’t survive.”
-Well, we didn’t exactly confirm that, per se, but whatever makes you feel comfortable.
+Well, we didn’t confirm that, per se, but let’s pretend!
 Square Enix, having apparently learned nothing from a certain Kingdom Hearts CoM fiasco, has Azul remark: “Looks like something inside you wants out.
 Its stench is so very familiar.”
 He then started laughing at his own fart joke.
 I mean, I suppose he was supposed to be referring to Chaos, but come on.

-The first phase of the battle against Azul (“Neo Azul”) had no sign of his famous barrier, and was simply a good old-fashioned gunfight.
+The first phase of the battle against Azul (“Neo Azul”) had no sign of his barrier, and was simply a good old-fashioned gunfight.
 While I can’t say it went smoothly, it did go rather quickly, and we were on to the battle against the Behemoth form, “Arch Azul.”
-We did… not understand how to do this fight.
+We… did not understand how to do this fight.
 Being low on HP at the time, we used a Limit Breaker to heal and attempted to battle him as the Gallian Beast.
-Now, any good walkthrough will tell you that this is actually the best way to fight Arch Azul, since you can stunlock him with close range attacks and basically kill him on the spot.
-But they overlook a key detail: you can’t do that if Azul stunlocks you first, which is exactly what he did.
-As a consequence, we gave up on the idea of close range attacks for the rest of the fight and accidentally abandoned the internet’s best strategy for the battle.
+Now, any good walkthrough will tell you that this is actually the best way to fight Arch Azul, since you can stunlock him with the Gallian Beast’s close range attacks and basically kill him on the spot.
+But they overlook a key detail for unlucky bastards: you can’t do that if Azul stunlocks you first, which is exactly what he did.
+As a consequence, we gave up on the idea of Limit Break close range attacks for the rest of the fight and inadvertently abandoned the internet’s best strategy for the battle.
 Once we reverted to Vincent, we then discovered that Azul could not be harmed.

-Specifically, Arch Azul can only be hurt by magic and Limit Breaks, the two tools in our belts that we had abandoned since the start of the game.
-The game made this relatively clear by having Azul stomp over some battlefield features, break them and reveal a mako point.
+Specifically, Arch Azul can only be hurt by magic and Limit Breaks, the two tools we had abandoned at the start of the game.
+The game made this relatively clear by having Azul stomp over some battlefield features, break them and reveal a mako point (remember that Limit Breaks were MP-based in Japan).
 We, expecting the game to show the player basic modern courtesy, assumed that these mako points would refill during the battle.
 They did not.
 This meant that as the fight went on, there was a very serious possibility that we might lose the entire battle simply for lack of resources, and there’s a point in our recording where you can actually see me getting ready to reload the game because I thought we were trapped.
-Still, Kyle encouraged that we continue, and even though it came down to our last magic healing item, an Elixir, we were victorious.
+Still, Kyle encouraged that we continue, and even though it came down to our last MP restoring item, an Elixir, we were victorious.

 (Oh, and to puncture that story, we also had extra Limit Breaker left over, but it sure sounds more dramatic the other way, doesn’t it?)